Court: Superior Court of the State of Delaware

 Date Filed: Dec.
 19, 2019

 Update: On June 24, 2020, the Superior Court of the State of Delaware granted Vox’s motion for summary judgment.
 The court held that claims based on 2012 articles were time-barred and that a 2014 article did not republish the 2012 articles, as the Reporters Committee argued in its brief.
 After the plaintiffs appealed to the Delaware Supreme Court, the Reporters Committee filed another friend-of-the-court brief on Dec.
 7, 2020, again arguing that the hyperlink in the 2014 article did not republish the 2012 articles.
+On March 18, 2021, the Delaware Supreme Court affirmed the lower court’s decision in favor of Vox.

 Background: Tech entrepreneur Stephen G. Perlman’s defamation case against Vox Media centers on three online articles published by The Verge, a publication owned by Vox that covers technology, science, and culture.
 The first two articles, published in 2012, reported on Perlman’s former video game streaming venture, OnLive.
 While the third story, published in 2014, focused on a new cellphone technology invented by Perlman, it also included a hyperlink and brief reference to one of the previous articles, which Perlman claims were defamatory.